redkubes/workshops/06-secrets/README.md

-# Lab 6: Create and use secrets
+# Lab 6: Create and use secrets using Hashicorp Vault

-In his lab, you are going to create a secret in Hashicorp Vault.
+In this lab, you are going to create a secret in Hashicorp Vault.

 ## Instructions